BlaireLeone/bulma-clean-theme/autonomous-vehicles.md

-### How do you define autonomous vehicles and what technology do they come with?

 In short, autonomous here means driver-less, or else, having little to no need for human supervision.
 But within this, AVs can be deconstructed into ascending levels of autonomy.
 The Society of Automotive Engineers (SAE) categorized AVs in 2013, and then [updated them again](https://www.sae.org/news/press-room/2018/12/sae-international-releases-updated-visual-chart-for-its-"levels-of-driving-automation"-standard-for-self-driving-vehicles) in 2018, developing 6 tiers of automation.[[1\]](#_ftn1) While it includes Level 0, where the car is completely manual, the automation evaluation spans from Level 1, in which the vehicle only makes suggestions to a human driver, to Level 5, where the vehicle has complete control and passengers have confidence in not supervising.
 Between Levels 2 to 3, is the threshold between a human’s control and the vehicles; thus, Level 3 signals the beginning of vehicle autonomy.
 Despite some company’s misleading advertising, like Tesla’s “[full self-driving](https://www.thedrive.com/news/26700/tesla-puts-full-self-driving-back-on-the-menu-but-its-not-what-you-think)” tech package, as yet, no company involved with AV technology has reached level 5.
 The table below details the different levels; the blue signifies human control while green is vehicle control.

  ![](/img/AVs level of Autonomy 3.jpg)